Student Program Handbook

 The National Association of Social Workers’ Code of Ethics addresses the professional expectations regarding impaired professionals.
 Substance abuse, personal problems, and/or psychosocial distress which interfere(s) with judgment and performance, or which jeopardize(s) the welfare of those for whom the social worker has a professional responsibility are recognized as a violation of the Code of Ethics.

 Students who are accepted into the JMSW are expected to comply with this requirement throughout their tenure in the program.
 In order to develop the knowledge, practice skills, and values that promote the professional practice of social work, it is imperative that students be cognitively available to receive social work education.
 Substance abuse, personal problems, and psychosocial stress that interferes with the student’s academic and/or professional performance will first be brought to the student’s attention.
-An inability or unwillingness to implement measures to address the impairment is considered grounds for denial of admission to the program or termination from the program.
+An inability or unwillingness to implement measure to address the impairment is considered grounds for denial of admission to the program or termination from the program.

 Remediation and Termination Policy